mapike907/Data-Analysis-Portfolio/Data Analysis & Viz/School Testing/README.md

 # School COVID Testing: Molecular and Antigen
 # DRAFT Analysis: Not current and not for any offical use.
-Show casing data skills in Tableau
+This is to showcase Tableau skills.

 Pulled testing from ELR, created testing weeks to go into Tableau.